6 Steps to Safeguard Your Business Against Ransomware

 The most granular security measures are those concerned with data itself.
 Tools within Enterprise Mobility + Security, or Datto's File Sync, allow administrators to establish specific controls for the handling, sharing, and storage of company data.
 Azure Information Protection will classify data sensitivity, log and monitor changes, and adjust restrictions accordingly.
 Within Office 365 Information Protection, you can set Data Loss Prevention (DLP) policies to monitor information across your application stack.
 Once your employees have finished using a particular piece of data, you can establish life cycle settings, or implement remote wipe.

-6. Employee Education
+6. Employee Cybersecurity Training

 For more information about implementing any of these security strategies, reach out to our experts for a free IT consultation.